Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

-The {\bf first symbolic representation} of the entire iconic Fig.~\ref{TAexample} is shown as a PSOA RuleML KB of atomic ground (variableless) facts below such that the ground-atom colors correspond to the (hyper)arc colors in Fig.~\ref{TAexample}, except that gray for {\tt Top} is new: \begin{small}
+The {\bf first symbolic representation} of the entire iconic Fig.~\ref{TAexample} is shown as a PSOA RuleML KB of atomic ground (variableless) facts below such that the ground-atom colors correspond to the (hyper)arc colors in Fig.~\ref{TAexample}, except that gray for {\tt Top} is new (right-aligned ``\texttt{\%}'' comments indicate hierarchical structure): \begin{small}

 \end{small}

 In {\tt (KB1)}'s upper four facts, representing the TA-diamond taxonomy part of Fig.~\ref{TAexample}, the ``\texttt{\#\#}'' infix indicates the binary subpredicate relation.

 In Data (i) Facts 1 to 9, the data part constituting the rest of Fig.~\ref{TAexample} is represented according to Section~\ref{intro}'s method (i) such that there are only single-descriptor atoms (i.e., according to a simplified version of Section~\ref{unscopingtodescribution}'s descributed normal form {\tt (KB3')}).
 Particularly, in Data (i) Facts 7 to 9, the unique root predicate {\tt Top} is employed, which keeps this symbolic form of the method (i) representation unique (by avoiding to choose from the non-{\tt Top} predicates).
 These {\tt Top}-typed atoms can also be regarded as untyped atoms, as often used in F-logic and RIF.